HX-21: Composition

 The squadron has roughly 40 Officers and 50 Enlisted personnel from the Navy, Marine Corps, and Coast Guard as well as over 400 civil service and contractor employees directly involved with maintenance, planning, safety, support and operations of its fleet of AH-1Z, CH-53K, MH-60, MQ-8B, TH-57, UH-1Y and V-22 aircraft.
+Most of the officers are graduates of a military test pilot school, responsible for planning, executing and reporting on all products under test.
+Contractor maintenance personnel are responsible for daily O-level tasking with enlisted personnel acting as government quality assurance oversight.

 HX-21 is actively engaged in the development of the next generation of rotary wing/tilt-rotor and UAV systems supporting Surface Warfare (SUW), Undersea Warfare (USW), Combat Search and Rescue (CSAR), Naval Special Warfare (NSW), Airborne Mine Counter Measure (AMCM), Logistics, Maritime Supremacy and Vertical Assault missions, as well as responding to a variety of emerging and urgent requirements from current overseas contingency operations.
-The major flight test program platforms underway include the Bell AH-1Z Viper, Bell UH-1Y Venom, CMV-22B / MV-22B Osprey, Sikorsky CH-53E Super Stallion, Sikorsky CH-53K King Stallion, MH-60R Seahawk, MH-60S Knighthawk, Sikorsky VH-92 Patriot and the MQ-8B Fire Scout UAV.
+The major flight test program platforms underway include the Bell AH-1Z Viper, Bell UH-1Y Venom, CMV-22B / MV-22B Osprey, Sikorsky CH-53E Super Stallion, Sikorsky CH-53K King Stallion, MH-60R Seahawk, MH-60S Seahawk, and the Sikorsky VH-92 Patriot.

 HX-21 Test Pilot Requirements

-To become a test pilot, one must be a seasoned operational pilot who is selected for and completes a military Test Pilot School such as the United States Naval Test Pilot School (USNTPS), a highly selective school for the best qualified fleet pilots and flight officers from every branch of military service, as well as civilian engineers.
-Students learn new flight test techniques, how to draft and publish test reports and how to conduct special test and evaluation projects on various types of aircraft to include fixed-winged, rotary-wing, and tilt-rotor aircraft, in addition to UAVs.
-Pilots selected for assignment at HX-21 must be qualified, highly trained, and possess a wide range of operational experience in rotary and/or tilt-rotor aircraft.
+To become a test pilot, an operational pilot must be selected for and complete a military Test Pilot School such as the United States Naval Test Pilot School (USNTPS), a school for qualified fleet pilots and flight officers from military services, as well as civilian engineers.
+Students learn flight test techniques, how to draft and publish test reports, and how to conduct test and evaluation projects on various types of aircraft, including fixed-wing, rotary-wing, tilt-rotor aircraft, and UAVs.
+Pilots selected for assignment at HX-21 must be qualified and possess operational experience in rotary and/or tilt-rotor aircraft.

 Former test pilots make up a high percentage of astronauts and HX-21 has been home to some notable figures, including Suni Williams, a former helicopter test pilot at HX-21, who went on to become a NASA astronaut.
 She was assigned to the International Space Station and was a member of Expedition 14 and Expedition 15.
 Suni Williams holds the record for the longest space flight for any female (195 days).
 Another figure is Mr. Richard "Dick" Wernecke.
 Mr. Wernecke served the Naval Air Test Center for 34 years as a project engineer, a Department Chief Engineer, and as the first Technical Director of the Rotary Wing Aircraft Test Directorate from 1975–1988.